AvaProtocol/OAK-docs/_docs/node-operator-requirements.md

 #### Option 3: Grab the latest image from Docker
 *Note regarding Docker: while we do support Docker images, we generally do not recommend this option unless you're testing.
 Docker builds are less performant when running nodes than using the binary paths above.*

 If you choose to run the collator via Docker, you can find the Docker repository linked in the helpful resources above.
-You can grab the latest image (tagged `latest`).
-For example, for the v1.3.0 version of the image on the Neummann network, you can run the following.
+You can grab the latest image (tagged `latest`), or the specific version.
+Create a volume for your data and check that the volume exists by inspecting.
+The following commands help you to do so.

 ```
 docker pull oaknetwork/neumann:1.3.0